Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 When a `do` statement is executed, the loop body is executed first, then the controlling expression is evaluated.
 If the value of the expression is nonzero, the loop body is executed again and then the expression is evaluated once more.
 Execution of the `do` statement terminates when the controlling expression has the value 0 after the loop body has been executed.

-Let’s rewrite the countdown example of Section 6.1, using a `do` statement this time:
+Let's rewrite the countdown example of Section 6.1, using a `do` statement this time:

 ```C
 i = 10;